ruanluyu/AePluginDevWorkflow/README.md

 ![fig4](fig4.png)

-## 5. Give a structure to hold all the current pixel format settings and put it to the argument to your main process algorithm
+## 5. Give a structure to hold all the current pixel format settings and put it as an argument of your main process algorithm

 Work in step 5 should be done in the header file.